olson-sean-k/plexus-web/src/user-guide/getting-started.md

 [`cgmath`](https://crates.io/crates/cgmath) and
 [`mint`](https://crates.io/crates/mint) are also supported via `theon`.

-The [`decorum`](https://crates.io/crates/decorum) crate is also used in Plexus and examples for floating-point values that support `Hash` and numeric traits.
+The [`decorum`](https://crates.io/crates/decorum) crate is also supported by Plexus and is useful for floating-point values that support `Hash` and various numeric traits.
 Consider also taking dependencies on these crates as needed.

 ```toml